 This was a time when monks were forbidden to have relationships with women, forcing the pair to keep their love secret.
 But the monk was observed buying a decorative hair comb for his lover near Harimaya Bridge, exposing the affair and resulting in the monk’s banishment.
 The story is commemorated by the reconstructed bridge and has also been immortalized in part of the lyrics to the Yosakoi Naruko Dancing song.
 Thanks to the legend, hair combs and sweets shaped like hair combs are popular souvenirs sold in shops near the bridge.

-The bridge gained further fame by being featured in a 2009 indie film telling the story of an African-American father filled with hatred of Japan who confronts his emotions when traveling to Kochi after his son died there.
+The bridge gained further fame by being featured in a 2009 indie film, The Harimaya Bridge, telling the story of an African-American father filled with hatred of Japan who confronts his emotions when traveling to Kochi after his son died there.

 Skillfully combining traditional, modern, tranquility and livelihood, there are many facets to Kochi’s streets and beyond that deserve to be explored and savored.
 When it’s safe to travel again, keep Kochi in mind.